sedostheatre/sedos.co.uk/input/shows/2019-ragtime.md

       <!--EndFragment-->
-    order: 1
+    order: 5
     title: REVIEWS
 ---
+> <!--StartFragment-->
+>
-> It was the music
+> **"It was the music\
-> Of something beginning,
+> Of something beginning,\
-> An era exploding,
+> An era exploding,\
-> A century spinning
+> A century spinning\
-> In riches and rags,
+> In riches and rags,\
-> And in rhythm and rhyme.
+> And in rhythm and rhyme.\
-> The people called it ragtime...
+> The people called it ragtime…"**
+>

-AT THE DAWN OF A NEW CENTURY, EVERYTHING IS CHANGING AND ANYTHING IS POSSIBLE
+> **AT THE DAWN OF A NEW CENTURY, EVERYTHING IS CHANGING AND ANYTHING IS POSSIBLE**
+>

-Ragtime is a sweeping epic musical about the birth of America that weaves together real celebrities and historical events with a timeless tale of three families in pursuit of the American Dream.
+> *Ragtime*is a sweeping epic musical about the birth of America that weaves together real celebrities and historical events with a timeless tale of three families in pursuit of the American Dream.
+>

-Set in the melting pot of New York, the stories of a stifled upper-class wife, a determined Jewish immigrant and a daring young Harlem musician are intertwined, united by their desire and belief in a brighter tomorrow.
+> Set in the melting pot of New York, the stories of a stifled upper-class wife, a determined Jewish immigrant and a daring young Harlem musician are intertwined, united by their desire and belief in a brighter tomorrow.
 Together, they confront history’s timeless contradictions of wealth and poverty, freedom and prejudice, hope and despair - and what it means to live in America.
+>

-A multi award-winning masterpiece from Lynn Ahrens and Stephen Flaherty, with a book by Terrence McNally, Ragtime is a compelling story of courage, love and hope.
+> A multi award-winning masterpiece from LynnAhrensand StephenFlaherty, with a book by Terrence McNally,*Ragtime*is a compelling story of courage, love and hope.
+>

->A triumph for the stage
+> “A triumph for the stage” -*Time Magazine*
->-- <cite>Time Magazine</cite>
+>

->The Ultimate Musical for Our Time
+> "The Ultimate Musical for Our Time" -*Huffington Post*
->-- <cite>Huffington Post</cite>
+>

->Explosive and thrilling!
-Theatre-shaking intensity...Ragtime is nothing short of a masterpiece
+> "Explosive and thrilling!
+Theatre-shaking intensity...*Ragtime*is nothing short of a masterpiece"*\- Bloomberg News*
->-- <cite>Bloomberg News</cite>
+>
+> <!--EndFragment-->